vuestorefront/developer.vuestorefront.io/README.md

 ## Deployment

-The Vue Storefront developer portal is currently being deployed to the Vue Storefront Cloud Platform.
+The Alokai developer portal is currently being deployed to the Alokai Cloud Platform.

 We are using [Deploybot](https://deploybot.app/) to manage the deployment automatically.

 ## Contributing

-If you like the ideas behind Vue Storefront and want to become a contributor - join our [Discord server][discord], check the [list of the active issues][issues] or contact us directly via contributors(at)vuestorefront(dot)io.
+If you like the ideas behind Alokai and want to become a contributor - join our [Discord server][discord], check the [list of the active issues][issues] or contact us directly via contributors(at)vuestorefront(dot)io.

 If you have discovered a 🐜 or have feature suggestion, feel free to [create an issue][create-issue] on GitHub.

 ## Support us

-**Vue Storefront is and always will be Open Source, released under MIT Licence.**
+**Alokai is and always will be Open Source, released under MIT Licence.**

 You can support us in various ways: